Life Chances study, stage 12

 Life Chances is a unique longitudinal study that examines how family income, social class, ethnicity and gender affect the lives of individuals.

-RPC’s ongoing Life Chances Study began in inner Melbourne in 1990 with 167 babies and their parents.
+SPARC’s ongoing Life Chances Study began in inner Melbourne in 1990 with 167 babies and their parents.
 Since then, stages of the study have focused on different issues, from services for young children to experiences of school and finding a job.

 Funding has been received from government and charitable sources.
 The recent stages have received generous support from the Prue Myer Fund, the Bokhara Foundation, the Myer Foundation, the estate of SR Jope, the Hector Waldron Pride Charitable Trust managed by ANZ Trustees, the JM Harrison Charitable Trust and the Edith Kemp Memorial Trust Fund administered by Equity Trustees.